-There is a core group with monthly participation and a semi-annual group for spring planting and fall seed collection.
+There is a core restoration group with monthly participation and a public spring planting event.

 Volunteering opportunities will occur on weekends or outside normal business hours

 Core Group Training

 Core group members receive a 3-hour training session with Forest Park Forever.
 Those who receive training, will be able to participate in monthly restoration activities under the guidance of FPF and with the leadership of Gary Schimmelpfenig.